LucasWang474/Arch-Configurations/README.md

+This repository has been archived.
+For new, see [LucasWang474/My-OS-Workflow: My operating system workflow.
+(Windows 10 + ArchLinux VM + Windows Terminal + VSCode) (github.com)](https://github.com/LucasWang474/My-OS-Workflow).

 # Arch-Configurations

 This repository will teach you how to build up a fully featured Arch Linux desktop environment from the outset.